-Fenwick, a Republican, was the representative for New Jersey's 5th congressional district from 1975 to 1982.
+Fenwick was the representative for New Jersey’s 5th congressional district and was a Republican.
+She served from 1975 to 1982.

 Fenwick is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Fenwick sponsored and cosponsored.
 See full analysis methodology.

 Fenwick was the primary sponsor of 2 bills that were enacted:

 - H.J.Res.
 268 (97th): A joint resolution to designate October 23, 1981 as “Hungarian Freedom Fighters Day”.

 - H.R.
 10193 (94th): A bill to establish a Commission on Security and Cooperation in Europe.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).